kyle-alis/docs/docs/getting-started/quick-start.md

 ### Run the example

-Experience the simplicity in accessing these methods in any of the supported languages using one of our preconfigured cloud IDEs:
+Experience the simplicity in accessing these methods in any of the supported languages using our <a href="https://gitpod.io#snapshot/dda87f98-36e0-4dbd-a85f-fa6e1a249b29" target="_blank">Preconfigured cloud IDE</a>.
+:

 ::: details Go
 #### Make a request using Go